Introduction

 While the popular perception of the space program is of ingenious engineers, heroic astronauts, and sophisticated machinery, there is a far darker and more complex reality.
 Certainly, the space program has seen its crowning successes.
 Legions of satellites have enabled global communication and Earth observation.
 Sophisticated planetary probes have revealed new knowledge of the solar system.
 Space telescopes have brought new understanding of the universe.
 And, the International Space Station, has yielded invaluable data about the effects of space travel on human physiology.

-However, these successes have masked the reality that plans for human deep space travel are unworkable.
-This book will show that human deep space travel is a dead end—that it will be inevitably thwarted by prohibitive political, economic, and technological barriers.
+However, these successes have masked the reality that plans for human deep-space travel are unworkable.
+This book will show that human deep-space travel is a dead end—that it will be inevitably thwarted by political, economic, and technological obstacles.
 It is also a deadly end, presenting perilous, even lethal, medical risks that make it in the end, fundamentally unethical.

-Despite these realities, human space travel has been promoted by a cadre of cosmic cheerleaders who have a selfish interest in seeing human space exploration beyond Earth orbit.
-In that promotion, politicians, advocacy groups, and the aerospace industry have discounted or even ignored the profound barriers to human space travel.
-NASA has tacitly acquiesced to this hype, even while its own research and internal reports realistically assess the profound medical and psychological barriers to such missions.
-To these advocates, human deep space travel is a dream.
+Despite these realities, human space travel has been promoted by cosmic cheerleaders who have a selfish interest in seeing human space exploration beyond Earth orbit.
+In that promotion, scientists, politicians, advocacy groups, and the aerospace industry have discounted or even ignored the overwhelming obstacles to human space travel.
+NASA has tacitly acquiesced to this hype, even while its own research and internal reports realistically assess the profound medical and psychological obstacles to such missions.
+To these advocates, human deep-space travel is a dream.
 And indeed, it is like a dream: illogical and murky.

-The book also reveals how popular media have conveyed false notions that space travel is viable and even romantic.
-And how science fiction movies, TV shows and games have spun thrilling adventures in which technological barriers have been magically overcome—in which radiation does not exist and gravity does; and in which oxygen, food, and water are plentiful, with no explanation of how such comfortable conditions were achieved.
+The book also reveals how science fiction movies, TV shows, and games have spun thrilling adventures in which technological obstacles have been magically overcome—in which radiation does not exist and gravity does; and in which oxygen, food, and water are plentiful, with no explanation of how such comfortable conditions were achieved.
 Such tales have promoted an unrealistic and even harmful vision of the human future in space—how “seeing is deceiving.”

 While this book takes an editorial position, it is based on the best scientific knowledge and insights.
-The scientific literature on space travel—including scientific papers and reports from NASA itself—contains data and conclusions that have been largely glossed over by most media coverage and books about the space program.
+The scientific literature on space travel—including scientific papers and reports from NASA itself—contains data and conclusions that have not been integrated into an overall view revealing the profound obstacles to human deep space travel.

 In contrast to the pie-in-the-sky schemes of NASA and its acolytes, this book outlines a sensible space program whose payback in economic and societal benefits make it worthwhile and humane.
-That said, this book’s title—Earthbound: How Humans will Never Conquer Space—is slightly misleading, in that humans will, indeed, conquer space.
-However, we will not do by sending humans, but by dispatching an armada of artificially intelligent robotic planetary probes and landers that can explore space much more cost-efficiently and without the ethical burden of costing lives.
+We will not explore deep space by sending humans, but by dispatching an armada of artificially intelligent robotic planetary probes and landers that can operate much more cost-efficiently and without the ethical burden of costing lives.
+This book explores both the past successes and promising future potential for such robotic exploration, for example describing the ingenious designs for such machines being planned or built.

-And finally, this book addresses the issue that the race to space—and the naive belief that humans can survive off-earth—ignores or discounts our planet’s rich and essential ecosystem services that support our very existence and which have fostered our evolution.
+And finally, this book addresses the issue that the race to space—and the naive belief that humans can survive off-earth—ignores or discounts our planet’s rich and essential ecosystem that supports our very existence and which has fostered our evolution.

 Deep space is, in the end, the Foolhardy Frontier.